-There is a local tradition that the wood stain known as Ipswich Pine originated with Dick (Richard) Carman who owned and operated Carman Woodworking in Ipswich MA.
-Their shop was behind the Laughing Lion gift shop on Essex Road, which is now the location of the Clam House.
+There is a local tradition that the wood stain known as Ipswich Pine originated with Dick (Richard) Carman who owned and operated Carman Woodworking in Ipswich MA behind the Laughing Lion gift shop on Essex Road.
 The Laughing Lion specialized in Early American pine reproductions.

 Eastern White Pine

 Most of the pine trees in Massachusetts are Eastern white pine (Pinus Strobus), a quick-growing and easily workable lumber that was used in early construction.
 Virgin stands of this tree that can live up to 450 years once covered New England.
 The largest trees were reserved by the King of England for masts and other uses, and the Colonies established limits to prevent over-harvesting.

 Eastern White Pine is wide and full when standing alone but grows tall and makes excellent lumber when grown in a properly maintained tree farm.
 In wind storms the trees tend to snap about 20 ft from the ground.
 Freshly cut white pine is creamy white but as any old carpenter can tell you, aged pine acquires a golden or reddish tone, sometimes referred to as “pumpkin pine.”

 Castle Neck in Ipswich has one of the largest stands in Massachusetts of Pitch pine (Pinus Rigida) which dominates the pine barrens found in southeastern Massachusetts and New Jersey.
 The coarse knotty wood of these trees contains a large amount of resin (pine tar) that was used for pitch.